Bachelor of Architecture

 Jump To...

 The B.Arch is a 5-year, first professional degree program accredited by the National Architectural Accrediting Board (NAAB).
-This program is for students that are set upon pursuing a career as a licensed architect, and centers around a carefully structured set of professional and technical courses about building design and construction.
-Due to the technical nature of the B.Arch program, it is STEM-eligible, meaning that in addition to one year of Optional Practical Training (OPT), a student on an F1 visa may apply for a 24-month STEM OPT extension following graduation.
+This program is for students that are set upon pursuing a career as a licensed architect, and centers around a carefully structured set of professional and technical courses on building design and construction.
+The B.Arch program is STEM-eligible, meaning that a student on an F1 visa may apply for a 24-month STEM Optional Practical Training (OPT) extension following graduation.

 Program Structure

-In the first year, the B.Arch program begins with the same studio-based curriculum as the B.A., but then begins to diverge in terms of opportunities and outcomes.
-The B.Arch requires 10 studios.
-All students begin with a highly scripted three-year sequence of foundation courses and studios—the fundamental, core architecture education essential for every professional.
+In the first year, the B.Arch program begins with the same studio-based curriculum as the B.A. but then begins to diverge in terms of opportunities and outcomes.
+The B.Arch requires 10 studios and a rigorous sequence of technical and professional courses.
+All students begin with a highly scripted three-year sequence of foundation courses and studios — the fundamental, core architecture education essential for every professional.
 In the fourth and fifth years, students follow a path forged by their own interests, choosing an Advanced Synthesis Option Studio (ASOS) and electives each semester.

 Studio Life: Welcome to Design Thinking